 We very purposefully chose the title we did for this article in the hopes that maybe a family member of someone struggling to be their true selves will accidentally read this and maybe, just maybe, see the damage they could be doing to someone they care deeply about, even unintentionally.
 We are open to discussing with anyone that needs a listening ear or someone to whom you can ask some questions.
 We have an understanding of some of the religious struggles with this topic, but keep in mind, we both come from Christian families and Ben was a pastor for almost 12 years.
 Sexuality, religion, and all of life is not as black and white as we human beings so often make it in our minds.
 One thing we know is exactly what our daughter says, "Love is love", regardless of sexuality, race, religion, nationality, language, etc.

-Pride Parade Lip Balm Inspire by the courage of our daughter.
+Pride Parade Lip Balm Inspired by the courage of our daughter.

 Read our daughters blog post "Happy Pride Month".